Jeet-Simar/Project2063/README.md

 # To start:
 Give the camera, microphone, and media permissions to the JGC application.
-Give the gmail is given media permissions.
+Give the gmail media permissions.
 A gmail account is needed to be able to make the sharing functionalities work.

 # Known issues: